umputun/spot/README.md

 The script will detect the OS and architecture and download the correct binary for the latest version of Spot.

-If you brave enough, you can run the script directly from the web, but I'd recommend downloading it first and reviewing it:
+If you are brave enough, you can run the script directly from the web, but I'd recommend downloading it first and reviewing it:

 ```bash
 curl -sSfL https://raw.githubusercontent.com/umputun/spot/master/install.sh | sudo sh